There is Hope! God Is With Us!

 What comfort we find in this promise—a promise given to such a wicked, undeserving king.
 It's so comforting because we know that we don't deserve God to be with us any more than Ahaz did.
 A minute ago I asked, "Can you think of anyone less worthy of God's promise of salvation than Ahaz?"
 If we're honest, every one of us will say, "Yes.
 I can think of someone less worthy—me."

 By nature we are spiritually dead (cf. Ephesians 2).
 We are hostile to God. (cf. Romans 8:7) And even after he brings us to faith, even after we have a clear understanding of this prophecy proclaimed to Ahaz, even though we see clearly God's plan of salvation, we still act like Ahaz.
-We're just as bad as he; worse even because we've seen the fulfillment of God's prophecies.
+We're just as bad as he; worse even.
 We are totally undeserving to have God be with us.

 Well, this is Jesus—true God—coming to be with us!
 A little surprised?
 We might be taken aback because we're not worthy.
 We haven't always said the nicest things about Jesus, or done the nicest things to him.
-After all he said whatever we do to someone else on earth we do to him.
+After all, he said that whatever we do to someone else, a brother or sister of his, we do to him.
 The only thing we're worthy of is having him be against us, not with us.

 And yet, God delivers us anyway.
 At that first Christmas, God became flesh to be with us.
 He was born of a virgin and became human; became a weak and helpless little baby born in a smelly stable.
 And as he grew up God was with us on the earth, living the perfect life that we couldn't so he could give that perfection to us.
 God was with us so he could die for us and save us not just from an enemy nation, but from our sins, from death, from the eternity of hell that we deserve.
 That's what Isaiah promised in this little child in the manger, Immanuel, God with us.